About Port Arthur

 Built in the 1830s from a small timber station in south-eastern Tasmania, the Port Arthur complex is a place of real contradiction.
 The stunning landscapes and vistas of one of the world’s last remaining wild frontiers gives way to a dark history of the brutal punishment of the most hardened of British convicts who landed here in the mid-19th century.

 Originally a hard labour camp staying true to its timber station roots, convicts were forced to cut trees but in 1848, the focus shifted to more psychological punishment.
+Between 1853 and 1855, it was extended and swivelled to focus on Jeremy Bentham’s panopticon philosophy, designed as something known as a ‘Separate Prison’.
 Food was used as a reward and as a punishment and prisoners were kept hooded and silent so they could reflect silently on their crimes.
 This psychological torture coupled with the fact that there was very little hope of escape drove some inmates to kill other prisoners just to receive the death penalty.

 Called the ‘inescapable prison’ since the surrounding waters were reputed to be shark-infested, escape attempts were rare but on occasion, successful and you’ll hear the amazing stories of Martin Cash who escaped in 1842 and George ‘Billy’ Hunt who attempted to flee dressed in a kangaroo hide but was shot as the starving guards tried to supplement their meagre rations.

 The prison’s population dwindled and by the 1870s, the inmates that remained were too old, ill or insane to be of any use as an effective labour force and the prison closed its doors in 1877.